How technology can improve your health

 Lack of Brain Activity

 As we age, certain parts of the brain, like the prefrontal cortex (an area of the frontal lobe) and hippocampus, shrink, while neurotransmitters and blood vessels also experience changes that can hinder mental function.
 All of these conditions can lead to memory loss and reduced cognitive ability.
-And it’s worth noting that this occurs even in individuals who are healthy.
+And it’s worth noting that this occurs even in individuals who are healthy and sometimes even young that’s why there are residential programs for at risk youth nowadays that help young adults get back on track.
 However, research also shows that cognitive tasks, such as memory tests, can activate brain regions.
 This is why it is important to stay active both physically and mentally.
 Just as diet and exercise benefits the body, brain activity benefits the mind.

 Solution: From low-tech solutions like crossword puzzles and memory tests, to high-tech solutions like mobile learning applications (such as Lumosity and Elevate), anything helps when it comes to triggering brain activity.
 You could even help promote cognitive function by reading a book.
 The key here is to stick with it.
 Exercise your brain every day to help fight against a lack of brain activity.